qasqyr/PeerToPeerFileSender/README.md

 # PeerToPeerFileSender
-Peer to peer file sender on Java
-HOW IT WORKS?
+Peer to peer file sender on Java, First Run FTServer then ExampleGUI HOW IT WORKS?
 In general, the system should work as follows.
 In the system, one designated machine, let’s call it FileTracker (FT), should always be on and waiting for others’ (peers) requests.